electro-sb/ganai_agentic_kcda/docs/_posts/2025-12-1-project-post.md

 ## The Problem Space

 Traditional chatbots often struggle with mathematical queries because they try to be generalists.
 They might hallucinate numerical answers, fail to access authoritative mathematical references, or use heavyweight computational tools for trivial calculations.
-We needed a system that could:
+The system needed to:

 1. **Route intelligently**: Direct queries to the most appropriate computational resource
 2. **Access authoritative sources**: Query mathematical knowledge graphs and computational engines